 The Welkin premiered at the National Theatre in London in January 2020 with a fabulously strong female cast that included Maxine Peake, Haydn Gwynne, Ria Zmitrovicz, among many others, and was directed by James MacDonald.
 The play’s run was sadly cut short by the first Covid lockdown in March 2020.
 We look forward to its revival on stages around the world when theatre returns.

-Lucy is also a screenwriter.
-In addition to her TV adaptation of Chimerica, she also wrote The Smoke for Sky TV in 2008,and most recently the four-part series Adult Material, which followed a woman’s life in the adult film industry.
+In addition to her TV adaptation of Chimerica, Lucy’s screenwriting credits include The Smoke for Sky TV in 2008,and most recently the four-part series Adult Material, which followed a woman’s life in the adult film industry.

 If you are interested in buying the play text or other related books, we’d be delighted if you choose to purchase them by following the links below.
 We will earn a small commission on every book you purchase, which helps to keep the podcast going.
 Through our selected partners Bookshop.org and Blackwell’s you will also be supporting independent bookshops.
 Thank you.

 Lynn Nottage’s play Clyde’s is set in a truck-stop diner on the outskirts of Reading, Pennsylvania.
 This is no ordinary diner though, because the short-order cooks that make the sandwiches that the diner is famous for are all ex-cons.
 But the eponymous proprietor, Clyde, has not offered these characters a second chance out of the softness of her heart.

 Lynn Nottage has won the Pulitzer Prize for drama twice, and as we record this episode the European preview of Clyde’s is on stage at the Donmar Warehouse in London.
 I am delighted to be joined by the show’s director Lynette Linton, who also directed Nottage’s last play Sweat at the same theatre in 2018.